Hair Removal Prices ★ Reef Rockhampton

 Despite a huge amount of misleading advertising around the ridges, no business is accredited by Queensland Health for pulsed light treatments.
 Why?
 Simply because there is no such thing.
 Queensland Health only issues accreditation for laser, not pulsed light, as laser equipment emits radiation.
 We don't like laser equipment and we don't use it.
 I won't take part in the misinformation war.

 Because Hair Removal is 95% of what Reef does, and my machines don't sit around gathering dust.
 At your local beauty salon, they do lots of other services just to keep their staff busy.
 There isn't much profit in those services, so salons need to charge a premium for specialised treatments like IPL in order to turn a profit.
 In contrast, Reef is not a beauty salon.
 I don't have staff sitting around waiting for someone to walk through the door.
 Reef is a specialty Hair Removal clinic with very few other services on offer.
-Other reasons we're cheaper:
+Other reasons Reef is cheaper:

 - Reef Rockhampton has a staff of one - the owner, hence no wages to pay;

 - I have to charge less because I'm male.
 Most people will pay more to have a female therapist;